whitneyburton/portfolios/students/1708-front/katie-scruggs/template.markdown

 * [GitHub URL](https://github.com/katiescruggs/ks-comp-challenge-1)
 * [Original Assignment](http://frontend.turing.io/projects/m1-static-comp-1.html)

+#### Description
 I created this layout with a yoga theme, using CSS FlexBox.
+I want to go back now that I have a better understanding of CSS and get rid of the strange margins and clean up the periwinkle/mauve situation.

 #### Feedback from Louisa:
 - get rid of all drop shadows